-There is perhaps a perception that town centres are currently in decline due to the strong growth of internet/"-"click & collect" shopping over recent years.
+There is perhaps a perception that town centres are currently in decline due to the strong growth of internet/"click & collect" shopping over recent years.
 Whilst this is a trend nationally, the 2016 Retail Study for Sevenoaks District found that district's town and village centres were performing well despite this trend.
 The district also faces competition from a number of established out-of-district shopping areas including Bluewater, Orpington, Oxted, Tunbridge Wells and Maidstone.
 By increasing competition, these centres can pose a challenge to Sevenoaks District's towns and local neighbourhood centres.

 The Retail Study has considered where residents shop, both in and out of the District, as well as forecasting the potential requirements for new retail floorspace to meet the needs over the new plan period.
-The evidence gathered through the study shows that the District would require 21,700m2 of additional comparison goods (non-food) floorspace up to 2035, with a further 10,400m2 additional convenience (food) floorspace across the District over the same period.
-This totals an additional 32,100 m2 of retail space.
-To put this into perspective, the average retail unit in the UK is approximately 273m2 (Estates Gazette 2012).
+The evidence gathered through the study shows that the District would require 21,700m of additional comparison goods (non-food) floorspace up to 2035, with a further 10,400m additional convenience (food) floorspace across the District over the same period.
+This totals an additional 32,100 m of retail space.
+To put this into perspective, the average retail unit in the UK is approximately 273m (Estates Gazette 2012).
 By way of example, the additional floorspace over the Plan period is equivalent to:

-- An additional 80 retail units (based on the UK average); and - An additional 6 Waitrose/Co-op stores (based on the Waitrose/Co-op building in Edenbridge which is 1,820m2).
+- An additional 80 retail units (based on the UK average); and - An additional 6 Waitrose/Co-op stores (based on the Waitrose/Co-op building in Edenbridge which is 1,820m).

 These figures seem surprisingly high but it must be remembered that they are linked to the growth forecasts for housing and employment and provided in the context of other nearby strong and expanding retail offers.
-We will keep the figures under review as the growth targets for the Local Plan become finalised.
+The Council will keep the figures under review as the growth targets for the Local Plan become finalised.

 The Retail Study is clear that the required amount of floorspace during the plan period is accurate up to 2030, from where the numbers are indicative.
-The evidence suggests that we should continue to review the requirements for retail floorspace, to account for a change in retail trends and other external factors during the course of the plan period.
-However, this should not prevent us from exploring all options to fully addressing the need.
+The evidence suggests that the Council should continue to review the requirements for retail floorspace, to account for a change in retail trends and other external factors during the course of the plan period.
+However, this should not prevent the Council from exploring all options to fully addressing the need.

-2020 2025 2030 2035 District-wide Comparison Goods (Non- food) 3,900m 2 9,100m 2 15,300m 2 (indicative) 21,700m2 (indicative) Requirements Convenience Goods (Food) 8,200m 2 9,100m 2 9,800m 2 (indicative) 10,400m 2 (indicative)
+2020 2025 2030 2035 District-wide Comparison Goods (Non- food) 3,900m 9,100m 15,300m2 (indicative) 21,700m (indicative) Requirements Con Convenience Goods (Food) 8,200m 9,100m 9,800m (indicative) 10,400m (indicative)